 2. Other property and casualty insurance coverage as is usual and appropriate for the security of the Club’s assets and well-being of its members.

 3. Insurance requirements shall be reviewed on an annual basis by the Officers.

 ARTICLE XVI: RECORDS AND RETENTION:

 Section 1.
 When conducting business on the Club’s behalf all Emails, Correspondence, and Documents produced or received by any Officer or Director are considered Official Records of the Club.
 Officers and Directors must retain such records and file them by an approved method.
 The Board shall approve and maintain a Records and Retention Policy.

 Section 2.
 Club Officer Email Accounts shall be provided for use and shall be used any time the officer is conducting official business on the Clubs behalf.
 When the officer assumes office the administrator of the Club email system shall provide credentials to the officer.
 Officers shall not use personal email accounts when conducting business on the Clubs behalf nor shall the Officer use the Club Email account for personal use.

 ARTICLE XVII: RULES OF ORDER:

 Robert’s Rules of Order shall be the parliamentary authority for all procedures pertaining to any meeting of the Club or the Board of Directors not specifically covered by these Bylaws.

-Any amendments of these Bylaws if in conformity with the Articles of Incorporation and Bylaws may be adopted by two-thirds (2/3) vote of the Full Members present at any meeting of this Club, provided that the members eligible to vote receive (2) weeks written notice of the proposed amendment prior to the meeting.
+Any amendments of these Bylaws if in conformity with the Articles of Incorporation and Bylaws may be adopted by two-thirds (2/3) vote of the Members at any meeting of this Club as described in Article X Section 3, provided that the members eligible to vote receive (2) weeks written notice of the proposed amendment prior to the meeting.
 There shall be no voting by proxy.